-What happens when you have all the ingredients to care for orphans — a building, home sponsors, home parents, children to fill the beds — but there is no electricity?
-Electricity might be a luxury for the kids who just came from the streets, but the caregivers of the Jungo home wanted the best for the children.
+What happens when you have all the ingredients to care for orphans — a building, home sponsors, home parents, children to fill the beds — but there's no electricity?
+Electricity might be a luxury for the kids who just came from the streets.
+But the caregivers of the Jungo Kinship Project wanted the best for the children.

 When we checked back with them a few weeks after the home first opened, we found that they had managed to pool together enough money to purchase and install brand new solar panels!

 The long process of restoring a nation starts with small steps that restore childhoods.
-Orphans and widows are often made most vulnerable by the poverty caused by lack of electricity and other necessities, in this case, they were among the first to benefit from this new development!
+Orphans and widows are often made most vulnerable by the poverty caused by lack of electricity and other necessities.
+But in this case, they were among the first to benefit from this new development!